genesiscommunitysuccess/docs/docs/03_server-modules/10_integration/09_excel-to-genesis/03_quick-guide.md

 After you have checked the files generated and addressed any issues in the fields, tables and views, you can run the sequence of commands to load the data and generate an application.

-1. Run `genesisInstall` to check all the config files and prepare the application for the current environment (using the files in site-specific to replace values in the modules, for example).
+1. Run `genesisInstall` to check all the config files and prepare the application for the current environment.
 2. Run `remap --commit` to set any changes to the database (modifications to fields, tables and views).
 3. Run `SendIt -a` to load the data from all the generated data files into the database.
 4. Run `AppGen` to generate Event Handlers, Request Servers and Data Servers for all the tables.
 For example:

 ```bash